aesthetic-suite/framework/docs/setup.md

 ### transformStyles

-And lastly, the `Aesthetic#transformStyles` method, which is required to transform styles into CSS class names, can be written as the following.
-If using TypeScript, the `NativeBlock` and `ParsedBlock` adapter types must be used for proper type safety.
+And lastly, the `Aesthetic#transformStyles` method, which is required to transform styles into CSS class names.
+This function is also returned as the 2nd value from the `useStyles` hook.

 ```ts
 // cx.ts